Skip to main content

 Station Center, Union City - Bay-Friendly Rated in 2012.
 Photo courtesy Fletcher Studio.

-Mandatory Recycling Ordinance
+Organics Reduction and Recycling Ordinance

 Get involved and show your commitment

-Recycling is the law
+Recycling and Composting is the law

 Please note: